 Simple to make and utterly delicious.
-This 3 ingredient Strawberry Compote is perfect for pouring over Sara Lee® Pound Cake, or ice cream, or anything else you little heart desires!
+This 3 ingredient Strawberry Compote is perfect for pouring over pound cake, ice cream or anything else you little heart desires!

 This is a sponsored post for Tyson.
 All opinions are my own, as always.
 Thanks to all the companies, and readers, who help support Cravings of a Lunatic.

 I love easy recipes.
 Life is busy, and I'm all about keeping things as simple as possible.

 On the flip side I love delicious food.
 So, I'm always finding that balance between absolutely scrumptious to eat, yet simple to make.

 This recipe is one of my favourite recipes for when company stops by.
 This is so quick to make and doesn't require a lot of fussing.

 It only takes a few minutes of active time and you have a stunning sauce for your guests.